It’s all in the planning

-"Collaboration means something different for every customer", explains David Willie Head of Marketing and Product Management at Visavvi.
-"But successful collaboration deployments have one thing in common, they start with the right planning."
+“Collaboration means something different for every customer”, explains David Willie Head of Digital Workplace Consultancy at Visavvi.
+“But successful collaboration deployments have one thing in common, they start with the right planning.”

 “Here at Visavvi, we work in close consultation with our clients”, Willie explains.
 “The first step is to listen and understand the nature of their business activities, and the resources that are available to them.
 We fully explore their view of collaboration and their expectations to build a picture of their key objectives.
 The last conversation we would have at this stage is about the technology”, he adds.